- Helping schools understand the challenges military Families face

-School Support Services (SSS) provides Army school-aged youth with educational opportunities, resources and information necessary to achieve academic success.
-A branch of Child & Youth Services (CYS), SSS is home to the School Liaison Office, where School Liaison Specialists (SLSs) help deliver the best educational resources and information for your children.
+School Support Services provides Army school-aged youth with educational opportunities, resources and information necessary to achieve academic success.
+A branch of Child & Youth Services (CYS), School Support Services includes the School Liasion Officer (SLO) who helps schools, installations, and families work together for student achievement.